BLab-uofa/BRINE/Figure Codes & Data/README.md

 In this folder, you will find the figures and data.
-Before every label, the associated reference is mentioned, e.g., FIG2_... corresponds to Figure 2.
+Before every label, the associated reference is mentioned, e.g., FIG_3_4_S5... corresponds to Figures 3, 4 and S5.
 <br>If you wish to rerun any Python/Jupyter file, ensure the path to the source data is changed according to the location it is downloaded.